stoneforestwhu/cs_note/cuda_c_programming_guide/chapter3.md

 ​        Consistent with the normal behavior of streams, an asynchronous copy between the memories of two devices may overlap with copies or kernels in another stream.

-​        Note that if peer-to-peer access is enabled between two devices via cudaDeviceEnablePeerAccess() as described in Peer-to-Peer Memory Access, peerto-peer memory copy between these two devices no longer needs to be staged through the host and is therefore faster.
+​        Note that if peer-to-peer access is enabled between two devices via cudaDeviceEnablePeerAccess() as described in Peer-to-Peer Memory Access, peer-to-peer memory copy between these two devices no longer needs to be staged through the host and is therefore faster.

 #### 3.2.7.
 Unified Virtual Address Space